 Before moving to Hawaii, I had been immersing myself with English daily basis, mainly by listening to audio programs.
 They were very helpful in two ways.
 One was that I could immerse myself whenever and wherever I was.
 Thanks to ipod!
 The other was that I could shut out unnecessary information from environment outside to some extent.
 Most information out there can be just distractions.
 I just needed to focus on my journey so to speak without being distracted by environment.

 Not only taking the business course in Hawaii, I challenged myself by taking daily Yoga class too.
 Yoga was something I had been doing for five years at this point and I wanted to experience more advanced practice.
-Thanks for the Internet, I found a great Yoga studio in Honolulu area.
+Thanks to the Internet, I found a great Yoga studio in Honolulu area.

 To participate the yoga classes, I needed a car.
 Instead of renting a car, I decided to buy a car in Hawaii for my four months stay.
 It was much easier to rent a car but I wanted to do something challenging, something I had never done before.
 I found something called Craigslist, where people could buy and sell such like a second-hand car.
 I contacted a guy who were selling Toyota Corolla for $2500 on the list and we made a deal.
 Now I was the owner of the car.